-- In what area of life are you most in need of hope? - How does this passage speak to your need? - What truths about God do you need to focus on to grow as a person of hope? - Pick a person who is in need of hope and invite them to read Isaiah 11 with you.
+- In what area does your campus or context most need hope?
+How does this passage speak to the need?
+How can your community share and embody this hope within your broader context? - In what area of life are you most in need of hope? - How does this passage speak to your need? - What truths about God do you need to focus on to grow as a person of hope?